 Section 2.
 Requirement to File a Combined Report.

-A taxpayer engaged in a unitary business with one or more other corporations shall file a combined report that includes the income, apportionment factors of all corporations that are members of the unitary business,’ unless an election is made to file on a water’s edge basis as provided under Section 5, and includes such other information as required by the Director.
+A taxpayer engaged in a unitary business with one or more other corporations shall file a combined report that includes the income, apportionment factors, and other information as required by the [Director] for all corporations that are members of the unitary business, or if a proper election is made under Section 4, for all corporations that are part of the water’s-edge group. ’

 The [Director] may, by regulation, require the combined report to include the income and associated apportionment factors of persons that are not included pursuant to Section 2.A., but that are members of a unitary business, in order to reflect proper apportionment of income of the entire unitary business.
 Authority to require combination by regulation under this Section 2.B. includes authority to require combination of persons that are not, or would not be if doing business in this state, subject to the [state income tax act].